tomschall/web16theme-frontend/source/assets/svelte/README.md

 surge public my-project.surge.sh
 ```

-## Testing
+## Testing with jest

-Use following node version for running the
+Use following node version for running the tests.

 node version: v14.15.4

+pitfalls:

+- svelte-i18n has always to be initialized in root component, otherwise it will break, because it needs an observable from an store, which has to be subscribed to before it can be accessed
+- svelte-markdown needs to be transformed with special transform config, see jest.config.json, without this config it will be transformed from typescript an because this package is not typescript, it will break.